 Almost everyone wants love in his or her life.
 It is a vital ingredient of our humanness.
-We are born through the bodies of our mothers, most likely have nursed on her breasts, were held, touched and attended to.
-We develop in connection to others.
+We are born through the bodies of our mothers, most likely have nursed on her breasts, were held, touched, and attended to.
+We develop in connection with others.
 Our survival depends on our relationships.
 We are not designed to be without relationships.
 We cannot exist without them.
 Sometimes we need a marriage rescue.

 When relationships and marriages stop working, there is often a wound that needs to be attended to.
 Many of us grew up in homes with various kinds of disconnection occurring.
-Whether our caretakers were preoccupied, angry, needy or impatient, we may at times have felt uncared about.
+Whether our caretakers were preoccupied, angry, needy, or impatient, we may at times have felt uncared about.
 We may have lost someone we loved, or have been completely disregarded or abused.

 As children, we had to survive this pain.
 We may have learned to push our feelings out of our awareness.
 Ultimately, we developed ways to tolerate and survive these disconnects.
 These are the survival techniques that we have brought into our current relationships.
 And they often don’t work.